semaphoreci/docs/docs/guided-tour/getting-started.md

    in both parallel jobs.
    ![](getting-started/state-of-workflow-1.png)
 7. In the top-right corner of your screen, click **Run the workflow**.
-8. In the pop-up screen, you may expand the diff to view the YAML that Semaphore will append to `.semaphore/semaphore.yml`.
+8. In the pop-up screen, you can view the diff in the YAML that Semaphore will append to `.semaphore/semaphore.yml`.
 Click **Looks good, start**.
 This will push the changes to the GitHub repository and start a new workflow.